 Learning Can Continue Unimpeded

-First, learning can continue unimpeded.
+The fact that educational opportunities can continue unimpeded is one of the advantages of blending learning.
 While in 2020 it was a global pandemic, it’s impossible to predict what the next significant challenge will look like, and local or regional challenges will vary from institution to institution.

 But whatever comes next, a well-executed blended learning strategy will allow your institution to keep the learning going without interruption.
 It’s part of being (or becoming) a resilient college or university, one that’s ready for whatever comes next.